| LIGHT:

 If mass is a form of energy and electromagnetic

-phenomena, then space, being an intrinsic part of the universe, would
+phenomena are energetic phenomena, then space, being an intrinsic part of the universe, would

 also seem to be able to be described as being a form of mass-media.